dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

     net.ipv4.ip_forward=1

-Save and exit (CTRL+O, CTRL+X)
+Save and exit (`CTRL+O`, `CTRL+X`)

-Your Raspberry Pi can now act as a router
+Your `Raspberry Pi` can now act as a router.

 ### Port forwarding on your internet router

 This is very specific to your internet router.
-It's probably a wifi router you received with your Internet Service Provider.
+It's probably a Wi-Fi router you received with your Internet Service Provider.

-For the moment i have one of Proximus and it's very straightforward to setup port forwarding.
-In a web browser i had to fill in the ip address of my wifi router, there in the interface i had to define to forward the port 1194 to an internal ip adress of the computer where the openvpn server is installed on.
+For the moment I have one of `Proximus`, and it's very straightforward to set up port forwarding.
+In a web browser I had to fill in the `ip` address of my Wi-Fi router, there in the interface I had to define to forward the port `1194` to an internal `ip` address of the computer where the `openvpn` server is installed on.

 ### Server NAT

-We need to enable NAT.
-This need to be done at firewall side, for this we will use iptables.
+We need to enable `NAT`.
+This need to be done at firewall side, for this we will use `iptables`.

 Check first the actual state: